Deaconess Pharmacy Mission

 Technicians complete the drug fills with pharmacists, checking doses prior to dispensing.
 Due to the use of technology, the technician to pharmacist ratio is slightly less than 2:1.
 Approximately 92% of drugs are dispensed by the robot, which does not require a double check by the pharmacist in the state of Indiana, whereby allowing for more clinical intervention time.
 Pharmacist checks are critical at the time of packaging to assure accuracy of bar coding for the robot and for ADC fills.

-There are 98 FTEs currently budgeted to support all pharmacy services within the health system and currently 156 employees staffed in the various inpatient and outpatient areas.
+There are 175 FTEs currently budgeted to support all pharmacy services within the health system for the various inpatient and outpatient areas and currently 156 employees staffed in the various inpatient and outpatient areas.
 The mean number of pharmacists and technicians is consistent with the ASHP national benchmarks.
 A patient centered integrated model is used for patient care.
-Staffing is provided using a family-friendly scheduling model.
+Staffing is provided using a family-friendly self-scheduling model.
 This model has offered significant employee satisfaction while reducing turnover.

 Deaconess Health System and the Pharmacy Department have been given numerous awards and recognized for service in professional organizations.